sdiehl/wiwinwlh/tutorial.md

 ##### Higher Kinded Generics

-Using the same interface GHC.Generics provides a seperate typeclass for higher-kinded generics.
+Using the same interface GHC.Generics provides a separate typeclass for higher-kinded generics.

 ```haskell